-In the Senior School, PE does not appear on the timetable, as all pupils have an individual timetable suited to their interests and ability, e.g. a pupil who has been at School from the age of three will be a competent dancer.
+In the Senior School, pupils have a double lesson of PE per week and are expected to do THREE extra sessions of physical activity per week, either through Sports Club or dance lessons.
+Dance, as a timetabled lesson, does not appear on the timetable, as all pupils, who wish to do Dance, have an individual timetable suited to their interests and ability, e.g. a pupil who has been at School from the age of three will be a competent dancer.
 Dance classes take place during the 80-minute lunch break, after School and on Saturdays.
 These include syllabus classes in Ballet, Tap, Modern Jazz, Freestyle (Disco) and Gymnastic Dance as well as non-syllabus or free classes in Commercial, Contemporary, Musical Theatre (Production), Street Dance, Limbering and Fitness.